CROSS STITCH TECHNIQUE

 No, it's not some rejected piece of material that stitchers toss aside.
 Quite the contrary!

 Cross stitch is a counted thread technique which appears to rule out using it directly on your clothes.
-Waste Canvas offers an easy solution.
+Waste canvas offers an easy solution.
 It involves using a temporary layer that is then removed carefully, leaving your finished stitching exactly where you wanted it.

 This one-use grid provides holes you can stitch just as if you were using Aida.
 This ensures your stitches are evenly placed and remain that way once the canvas is removed.
 One caveat is to make sure you don't pull your stitches too tight, otherwise the removal process becomes tricky.

-Waste canvas: = pull threads
+Waste canvas = pull threads out one by one

-Soluble canvas: = dissolves in water.
+Soluble canvas = dissolves in water

 Testing tip: If unsure, test on a scrap of the same fabric.